Réunion harrier: Taxonomy

 The species was described in 1862 by Jules Verreaux.
 He named it in honour of Louis Maillard, a French botanist and engineer who mentioned the bird in a book about the island.

 In 1893 Alfred Newton and Hans Gadow described tarsometatarsi, tibiae and metacarpals from a hawk called Astur alphonsi (later renamed Accipiter alphonsi and Circus alphonsi) from Mauritius.
 In 1958 James Greenway considered this taxon as conspecific with the pied harrier.
 A later examination of the bones came to the conclusion that Astur alphonsi is actually identical with Circus maillardi, which formerly occurred on Mauritius too but is now extirpated.

+In 2015, Graeme Oatley, Robert Simmons and Jerome Fuchs in their complete DNA re-analysis of the 16-member Circus genus, concluded that despite the recent divergence and close genetic similarity of the Madagascar Harrier Circus macrosceles, and Réunion harrierCircus maillardi, their geographic and morphological differences suggests that the species should be elevated to species status.
+Depending on accepted mutation rates the two species diverged between 300 000 and 100 000 years ago, and Reunion Harriers evolved features enabling capture of birds and bats in the forested habitat.